pixelite1201/pytorch_coma/README.md

       pip install -r requirements.txt

-Install mesh processing libraries from [MPI-IS/mesh](https://github.com/MPI-IS/mesh)
+Install mesh processing libraries from [MPI-IS/mesh](https://github.com/MPI-IS/mesh).
+Note that the python3 version of mesh package library is needed for this.

 ## Train
 To start the training, follow these steps